mbkoltai/ExaStoLog/doc/README.md

 fcn_save_fig(fig_name,plot_save_folder,fig_file_type{3},'overwrite',resolution_dpi)
 ```

-Below is an example of a succesful fitting by the initial gradient with the following values for the parameters:
+Below is an example of a succesful fitting of model variables by the initial gradient with the following initial values for the parameters:
 ```MATLAB
 scan_params_sensit=[11 13 15 16];; scan_params_up_down_sensit={2, 1, [1 2], 2};
 data_param_vals=[6.7960 2.1261 7.721 8.9191 0.5793];